-- ▷ Sales: JPY98.2bn (+4.5% YoY)
+Sales: JPY98.2bn (+4.5% YoY)

-- ▷ Operating profit: JPY1.4bn (-54.8% YoY)
+○ Operating profit: JPY1.4bn (-54.8% YoY)

-- ▷ Recurring profit: JPY1.5bn (-53.8% YoY)
+○ Recurring profit: JPY1.5bn (-53.8% YoY)

-- ▷ Net income\: JPY462mn (-54.7% YoY)
+○ Net income: JPY462mn (-54.7% YoY)

-\Net income refers to net income attributable to owners of the parent.
+Net income r attributable to owners of the parent

 - Business environment: NHI drug price and dispensing fee revisions were implemented in April 2018.
-Dispensing pharmacies had to streamline their management structures following the implementation of the MHLW "Guidelines for distributor compliance to improve ethical drug distribution" whose purpose was to ensure stable supply of drugs. - Company response: The Pharmaceuticals Network business increased the number of network members (affiliates), mainly among small and mid-tier pharmacies.
+Dispensing pharmacies had to streamline their management structures following the implementation of the MHLW "Guidelines for the Improvement of Commercial Transaction Practices of Ethical Drugs" whose purpose was to ensure stable supply of drugs. - Company response: The Pharmaceuticals Network business increased the number of network members (affiliates), mainly among small and mid-tier pharmacies.
 The company also made changes in the Dispensing Pharmacy business, such as acquiring new pharmacies and closing others, to improve the business makeup of the segment amid an increasingly severe earnings environment.